pluggemi/roon-web-controller/README.md

 Album Credit: [A Winged Victory for the Sullen, IRIS (Musique Originale)](https://erasedtapes.bandcamp.com/album/iris-musique-originale-bonus-track-version)

 ### Dominant Color Theme
+The icons and text in this theme automatically adjust to show light or dark depending on which would be more readable.
 ![Dominant Color Theme](https://raw.githubusercontent.com/pluggemi/project-screenshots/master/roon-web-controller/color-Portrait.png)
 ![Dominant Color Theme](https://raw.githubusercontent.com/pluggemi/project-screenshots/master/roon-web-controller/color-Landscape.png)